Table of Contents[Hide][Show]

-Not all bacteria are bad for you.
-In fact, your body needs a balance of certain bacteria to work properly.
+Not all bacteria are bad bacteria.
+In fact, nearly every important bodily function requires a balance of certain, beneficial bacteria to work properly.

-What we call “probiotics” are naturally occurring good bacteria that help restore a healthy balance in the gut microbiome, aiding digestion and crowding out harmful or disease-causing organisms.
+What we call “probiotics” are naturally occurring good bacteria that help create a healthy gut microbiome, aid digestive health and crowd out harmful or disease-causing organisms.